 What Is Trauma?

-Trauma is not defined solely by what happened to you.
-Trauma is defined by how your nervous system experienced and stored what happened.
+Here’s the thing: trauma isn’t defined by what happened—it’s defined by how your nervous system experienced and stored it (van der Kolk, 2014).

 Trauma Is About Impact, Not Intent

-What matters most is how safe, supported, and resourced you felt when it happened—not whether others think it “should” have been traumatic.
+What matters most is how safe, supported, and resourced you felt at the time—not whether someone else thinks it “should” have been traumatic.

 Big T Trauma

-Big T trauma refers to events that are widely recognized as traumatic because they involve a clear threat to life, bodily integrity, or safety.
+Big T trauma refers to events widely recognized as traumatic because they involve clear threats to life, bodily integrity, or safety.

 • Physical, sexual, or emotional abuse